TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-exception.md

   Organizational Anti-Patterns #3: Exceptions
 ---

 There's a [VP move]({% link _posts/2022-10-31-organizational-anti-pattern-vp-moves.md %}) under way.
 A company wide mandate has been issued.
 Big changes are coming.
 What's your immediate reaction?
 Are you excited?
 Ready for the challenge?
-Or is you first thought to wonder how you can get an exception?
+Or is your first thought to wonder how you can get an exception?

 {% include organizational-anti-patterns-note.html %}

 Exceptions are a common antibody against excessive use of VP mandates.
 The usual form of exception is to defer something with a deadline to a later date.
 Perhaps you have a customer commitment that you need to meet first, or maybe most of the team are out on vacation at the same time.
 Where's the harm in a short, pragmatic extension of the deadline?

 No harm at all, perfectly reasonable.
 Unfortunately,  when the new deadline comes around there's another perfectly valid reason why you need to extend again.
-Somehow whatever it was keeps being put off until the VP responsible has got bored and moved onto something else.
+Somehow, whatever it was keeps being put off until the VP responsible has got bored and moved onto something else.

 My first encounter with exceptions came early in my career.
 I had just joined a new organization and was finding my feet.
 A mandate came down from on high and keen to show willing I jumped on it.
 The mandate involved integration of a new common component.
 It wasn't easy.
 The documentation wasn't great and it was slow going getting the thing to work.
 Was nobody else having similar problems?
 I was based in a small satellite office and didn't know anyone else working on the same thing.
 I put it down to my inexperience in the new org.